Mali coup leader Assimi Goita sworn in as transitional president | Law-Order

 Mali coup leader Assimi Goita sworn in as transitional president

+He is under pressure from regional and international powers to ensure elections go ahead next February as scheduled, but his advisers have suggested that timetable could change.
+"The situation offers us the opportunity to put the process of transition back in the direction desired by the people," said Goita, who had traded his camouflage fatigues for a dark gray officer's uniform and a yellow sash.

-Colonel Assimi Goita, who has led two military coups in Mali in nine months, was sworn in as the African nation's transitional president on Monday, state television reported.
+Assimi Goita, the Malian colonel who has overthrown two presidents in the past nine months, said he would oversee a transition toward democratic elections as he was sworn in as interim president on Monday.

+Goita had already been declared president by the constitutional court last month after ousting Bah Ndaw, but was formally sworn in on Monday during a ceremony in the capital Bamako.
+He is under pressure from regional and international powers to ensure elections go ahead next February as scheduled, but his advisers have suggested that the timetable could change.

+"The situation offers us the opportunity to put the process of transition back in the direction desired by the people," said Goita, who had traded his camouflage fatigues for a dark gray officer's uniform and a yellow sash.
+He added that he was committed to implementing "the actions necessary for the success of the transition, notably the organization of credible, fair and transparent elections that are held as scheduled."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)